rdpeng/ConferenceGHOA/README.md

 it.
 You can use the hashtag later to take questions (optional).

-## Testing
+## Pre-Conference Preparation

-1. Test run Google hangout.
+1. Test run Google Hangouts on Air.
 Get some friends together and simulate the conference.
+This will give you a chance to iron out some bugs and see if you really know how to work things.

 2. For each speaker in the conference, try to initiate a Google Hangout with each of them individually.
 You can use this as an